NASCAR star Dale Earnhardt Jr. to retire at end of season - News 12 Now

 Jeff Gordon called it quits after the 2015 season, but he was a fill-in last year as Earnhardt recovered.
 Tony Stewart retired at the end of last year.

 Now Earnhardt, the last of the true country boys, is following their exit.
-Born and raised in North Carolina, his roots for NASCAR run deep.
+Born and raised in North Carolina, Earnhardt has deep roots in NASCAR.
 His Hall of Fame father Dale won seven titles and, known as “The Intimidator,” was one of the greatest drivers in NASCAR history.

 Earnhardt’s grandfather, Ralph, ran 51 races at NASCAR’s highest level.